DaanV2/DaanV2.UUID.Net/README.md

 ### Creating UUIDs
 In case you want to provide your own data to generate a UUID, you can use the `DaanV2.UUID.UUID` class.
-This will stamp the UUID with the provided data, and use the provided data to generate the UUID.
+This will stamp the UUID with the provided data, and turn it into a UUID.

 ```csharp
 using DaanV2.UUID;